One Credit Union Axes All Fees: Bold Strategy or Big Mistake?

 Maybe.
 Maybe not.

 On one hand, writing off NII revenue pencils out a little better for big banks that can stand to lose more than Amplify can.
 For example, killing overdraft fees (and just overdraft fees) ran Capital One 4.8% of total net revenue for that quarter, NerdWallet calculated, and BofA lost 0.4% of its second-quarter revenue, the bank says.
-Meanwhile, Chase has $2.87 trillion in assets, Bank of America has $2.16 trillion, Wells Fargo is at $1.75 trillion, while Amplify is sitting on $2 billion.
+Meanwhile, Chase has $2.87 trillion in assets and Bank of America has $2.16 trillion, while Amplify, by comparison, has $2 billion.

-On the other hand, Amplify spent nine months analyzing member behavior to arrive at its financial conclusions — but Amplify only has 60,000 members.
+On the other hand, Amplify spent nine months analyzing member behavior to arrive at its financial conclusions — yet, at 60,000 members, it has, relatively speaking, far fewer people to study than the megabanks.
 “We asked every question we needed to ask and our projections are spot on,” says Garrison, “which gave us the best opportunity to be successful.”
 And those members are running a 500:1 ratio on digital versus branch transactions, providing an enviably robust data set.

 Moreover, Amplify’s operation is narrow — Amplify has one kind of checking account, for example, while BofA has at least four and Chase has twice that.
 And its market footprint is much smaller than a large bank.